MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ### Additional information

 Intelligent Order Management simulations will reinvent the way to think about order management systems.
 No longer will you push orders through a system and just wait for results that show the impact on your customers.
-You can now simulate a wide variety of scenarios to bring some predictability to your fulfillments, and can optimize the system yourself by uncovering efficiencies with experimentation.
+You can now simulate a wide variety of scenarios to bring some predictability to your fulfillments and can optimize the system yourself by uncovering efficiencies with experimentation.
 But much better than simple A/B testing, these experiments are performed on your data and results are simulated, without having impact on your real customers.
 Intelligent Order Management simulations puts the power of AI in your pocket so you can take ownership for improving your business.